Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 I don’t recommend reducing the honey as that’s already a reduced amount.

 If you have a liquid sweetener that replaces honey, then it should work here.
 Any granulated sweetener that you would usually use in place of granulated sugar would most likely work here as well.
-I’ve had a terrible time using keto sweeteners in my chocolate recipes, so I wouldn’t recommend that unless you’re quite confident that it’ll work.

-I haven’t tried other sweeteners for this cake, so I 100% say if a different sweetener would work.
+I haven’t tried other sweeteners for this cake, so I can’t 100% say if a different sweetener would work.

 Milk